GIS | I have many field users

 - Increased accuracy and quality of data

-- Improved user experience and user satisfaction (better device, easy to use, to learn, faster successes)
+- Improved user experience and user satisfaction (better device, easy to use, easy to learn, faster successes)

 A GIS manager creates a new project to capture and collect information for a customer requesting a report about biological species in a remote area they intend to work in.
 He prepares the individual tasks in TerraFlex and assigns an employee to perform the work.